-The Delphi Add-in Extensibility SDK includes the following samples to help you learn about Delphi Add-in Extensibility.
+The Delphi Add-in Extensibility SDK includes samples to help you learn about Delphi Add-in Extensibility.
 You can also use the samples as a basis for your extensibility files.

 The basic Delphi Add-in extensibility sample provides a toolkit support set for the TTrackBar control, which is not supported out-of-the-box by the Delphi Add-in.
 This toolkit support set provides a comprehensive example of how to extend UFT One support for a custom control.